stevetsa/addon/README.md

 ## Appendix C - Proof-of-concept for running BLAST Singularity Image

+This repository contains documentation for the NCBI BLAST+ command line applications in a Singluarity image.
+We will demonstrate how to use the image to run BLAST analysis on the Google Cloud Platform using a small basic example and a more advanced production-level example.
+Some basic knowledge of Unix/Linux commands and BLAST+ is useful in completing this tutorial.
+Please complete the [official NCBI BLAST+ Docker image tutorials](https://github.com/ncbi/blast_plus_docs) first.

 [Singularity](https://singularity.lbl.gov/docs-installation) is an alternative to Docker.

+In this section, We will use the same small example from Section 1 of the official BLAST tutorials mentioned above.

+Input data
+* Query – 1 sequence, 44 nucleotides, file size 0.2 KB
+* Database – 7 sequences, 922 nucleotides, file size 1.7 KB

 ### System Configurations
 Region us-east4 (Northern Virginia)